 Our standards provide the framework to effectively build and deploy a population health program.
 With URAC Accreditation, provider organizations validate they have developed and implemented a comprehensive solution that covers all aspects of a population health management program, not just one or two components.
-Using population health strategies to provide high-quality, cost-effective care improves outcomes and brings near- and long-term success for both payers and patients.
+Using population health strategies to provide high-quality, cost-effective care improves outcomes and brings near- and long-term success for payers, providers and patients.

 URAC accreditation also affirms that your organization’s program extends beyond clinical care to address patient engagement, behavioral health and social determinants of health such as nutrition, housing, employment status, education and patient support systems.

 URAC’s Provider-Based Population Health Accreditation enables organizations to demonstrate their approach to achieve the quadruple aim:

 - Enhancing the patient experience of care (including outcomes, quality, safety and satisfaction)